Drugantibus/qmk-hid-rgb/README.md

 # qmk-hid-rgb

 This repo contains a PoC of using qmk's raw HID feature to control RGB on a keyboard. `hid_rgb.py` defines the primitives, and `alt_notification.py` is a simple CLI implementation.
-I've also included `dbus_intercept.py`, which is a more advanced implementation that automatically sends an RGB notification whenever I receive a Telegram message, using `dbus`.
+I've also included `dbus_intercept.py`, which is a more realistic implementation that automatically sends an RGB notification whenever I receive a Telegram message, using `dbus`.

 ## Environment